jbottum/t5pat/langchain_markdown46.md

         prompt_types.append(types[i])  # Store the prompt type
 ```

-for i, prompt in enumerate(prompts): This line initiates a loop that iterates over the prompts list and assigns each element to the variable prompt.
+for i, prompt in enumerate(prompts): This line initiates a loop that iterates over the prompts list.
 The enumerate() function is used to retrieve both the index (i) and the value (prompt) of each element in the list.

 start_time = time.time(): This line records the current time as the start time of the generation process.
 It uses the time module's time() function, which returns the current time in seconds since the epoch.